Mathematical, Thermodynamical, and Experimental Necessity for Coarse Graining Empirical Densities and Currents in Continuous Space: Implications for fluctuations in Markov jump processes on a grid

 \section{Implications for fluctuations in Markov jump processes on a grid}

-\blue{If one approximates $d\ge2$-dimensional continuous-space dynamics by a Markov jump process on a grid, the fact that the Markov-jump description becomes asymptotically accurate for the number of states $N\to\infty$ implies that for large $N$, correlations and fluctuations of densities and currents will be governed by the limits for $h\to 0$ in Eqs.~\eqref{SM bound local time}, \eqref{cor_bound_full} and \eqref{bound_var_j} (i.e.\ Eq.~(8) in the Letter).
+If one approximates $d\ge2$-dimensional continuous-space dynamics by a Markov jump process on a grid, the fact that the Markov-jump description becomes asymptotically accurate for the number of states $N\to\infty$ implies that for large $N$, correlations and fluctuations of densities and currents will be governed by the limits for $h\to 0$ in Eq.~(6) in the Letter. \blue{Corresponding to the problems with large deviation theory for $h\to 0$ discussed in the appendix, central-limit large deviations in dimensions $d\ge 2$ exist only for finite grids (corresponding to $h>0$).
+In contrast, in the continuum limit where the number of states tends to infinity (see e.g.~\cite{SGingrich2017JPAMT}; corresponding to $h\to 0$) the recurrence time to visit a state diverges, which would require $t>\infty$ for validity of the large deviation principle.
+In particular, a finite relaxation time scale (where the relaxation time is the inverse of the smallest non-zero eigenvalue of the generator of the dynamics) that remains finite in the continuum limit alone does not guarantee the validity of the large deviation principle.

-A state at position $\x$ of a Markov jump process on a grid with spacing $h$ can asymptotically be interpreted as corresponding to a window function $U^h_\x$ that is the normalized indicator function of a square with spacing $h$ around $\x$, e.g.\ in two-dimensional space $U^h_\x(x',y')=h^{-2}\mathbbm 1_{\abs{x-x'},\abs{y-y'}\le h/2}$.
-With this correspondence, applied to a two-dimensional example with constant isotropic diffusion, the current fluctuations for a small grid-spacing $h$ should according to Eq.~(8) in the Letter be governed by (Eq.~\eqref{bound_var_j} shows that the constant $K'$ in the Letter is $K'=1$ for an indicator function)
+We now give a specific example for the validity of the limits for $h\to 0$ in Eq.~(6) in the Letter. }A state at position $\x$ of a Markov jump process on a grid with spacing $h$ can asymptotically be interpreted as corresponding to a window function $U^h_\x$ that is the normalized indicator function of a square with spacing $h$ around $\x$, e.g.\ in two-dimensional space $U^h_\x(x',y')=h^{-2}\mathbbm 1_{\abs{x-x'},\abs{y-y'}\le h/2}$.
+With this correspondence, applied to a two-dimensional example with constant isotropic diffusion, the current fluctuations for a small grid-spacing $h$ should \blue{according to Eq.~(6) in the Letter (see accompanying paper for prefactor $2D$) }be governed by

 Rates $k_{i\to i'}^{j\to j'}$ (denoting $x$-indices by $i$ and $y$-indices by $j$) for a discretized process originating from continuous dynamics are not unique, but can e.g.\ be obtained following \cite{SHolubec2019PRE}.
 Via the pseudo potentials (we need to use \emph{pseudo} potentials since we consider a non-equilibrium process \cite{SHolubec2019PRE})